 Barnfields Primary School built a wildlife pond to encourage wildlife and to help study within the curriculum and in our Eco Club.

-Children loved growing vegetables in their new raised beds at Manor Hill First School.
+Manor Hill First School, the Children loved growing vegetables in their new raised beds.

 Sir Graham Balfour With the grant budget received from SBC we arranged, an inter house gardening competition in conjunction with the Queens 90th Birthday.